EricFecteau/rust-data-analysis/src/4_stats/0_index.md

 * [HypoRS](2_hypors.md)

 > [!CAUTION]
-> This section focuses on *how* to do summary statistics, hypothesis testing and modelling in Rust, with special attention on how to modify the data for this to work.
+> This section focuses on *how* to do summary statistics and hypothesis testing in Rust, with special attention on how to modify the data for this to work.
 The interpretability of the results when replicating these examples with your data will depend on, among many other things, the survey design, the quality and representativeness of the sample, the appropriateness of the statistical methods used, the assumptions underlying those methods and the context of the data being analyzed.